 “Owing to the long isolation from modern science and technology, the work of the German specialists has become less effective,” he wrote.

-Nazi scientists recruited by the Soviet Union saw less success within the confines of the Soviet system
+Nazi scientists recruited by the Soviet Union saw less success due to the confines of the Soviet system

 All told, Soviet Forces recruited (a term used loosely in this context, as recruitment often came at gunpoint) more than 2,500 former Nazi specialists delivered to Soviet firms following the war.